JustinCarpenter2020/whiteBoards/whiteBoards.md

 <br>

 ### It's High Nooooon:
-given and array of 3 numbers add them together until you reach 100 or greater, return how many full iterations of the array it took to reach 100
+Given two strings both representing cowboys, return which cowboy shot first.
+This is represented by the "B".
+Cowboy 1 will ALWAYS be string1 and cowboy 2 will ALWAYS be string 2.
->EXAMPLE INPUT: ".........Bang", ".......Bang" <o>// outputs: "cowboy 2 shot first"</o>
+>EXAMPLE INPUT: ".........Bang..", ".......Bang" <o>// outputs: "cowboy 2 shot first"</o>

 <details>